Flooring Manufacturers Benefit with FloorScore Certification and NSF/ANSI 332 & 140!

 Resilient and Other Hard Surface Flooring

 The Resilient Floor Covering Institute (RFCI) owns, manages and promotes the FloorScore® brand.
-This program was developed to test and certify hard surface flooring products for compliance with the VOC emission requirements defined in CA Section 01350 (now CDPH Standard Method V1.1).
+This program was developed to test and certify hard surface flooring products for compliance with the VOC emission requirements defined in CDPH Standard Method V1.2.
 SCS Global Services (SCS) is the certification body for the program.
 Berkeley Analytical (BkA) was part of the team that launched FloorScore certification and is an approved testing laboratory for the program.
 All types of non-textile flooring products are eligible including: vinyl tile and sheet, linoleum, polymeric, laminate, bamboo, hardwood, rubber, tile, wall base, stair treads, and associated adhesives.
 Companies need not be RFCI members to participate.

 Concrete Floor Finishes